Southern cassowary: Diet

 Southern cassowaries forage on the forest floor for fallen fruit and seeds and are capable of safely digesting some fruits and seeds toxic to other animals.
 They also eat fungi, and some insects, other invertebrates (such as snails), small vertebrates (such as fish, frogs, small birds and their eggs and nestlings, and small mammals), and carrion.
 When food is scarce, both wild and captive cassowaries have been seen to ingest earth, perhaps seeking supplementary minerals.
 Inspection of the faeces reveals that commonly ingested fruits are Davidsonia pruriens, Syzygium divaricatum, and members of the palm (Arecaceae), quandong (Elaeocarpaceae), laurel (Lauraceae), and myrtle (Myrtaceae) families.

+Behavior

+Southern cassowaries make a thunderous call during mating season, and hissing and rumblings otherwise.
+Chicks will make frequent high-pitched contact whistles and chirps to call the male.